AmirSajjjad/targeted_survey/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
+3. migrate database useing `python manage.py migrate`
-3. Run the server using `python manage.py runserver`.
+4. Run the server using `python manage.py runserver`.

 ## Tests (coming soon)